cct663/tres_adult_experiment_18_19/README.md

 # INTERMEDIATE DATA

 In addition to the raw data described above, the repository contains a variety of derived files that are produced by the main analysis script.
 These include intermediate cleaned data files and saved model or figure objects.
-For convenience, these files are saved in the repository in the folders '2_modified_data', '3_r_scripts', and '5_other_output'.
+For convenience, these files are saved in the repository in the folders '2_modified_data' (data tables) and '3_r_scripts' (figures).
 They can also be reproduced and modified by running the microbiome processing script and main script again.